 - What’s the motivation behind your article?

-Once you can get the answers to these questions, you will have a good mental image of the article’s topic.
-Once you have settled on the topic, the next step is to find out the targeted keywords related to that topic.
+Once you get the answers to these questions, you will have a good mental image of the article’s topic.
+Once you have settled on the topic, the next step is to find the targeted keywords related to that topic.

-For example, let’s say you are writing an article about a bike.
+For example, let’s say you are writing an SEO-friendly article about a bike.
 Then your primary keyword will become “bike.”
 And your supporting keywords or the secondary keywords can be words like “mountain,” “all-terrain,” “off-road,” and “lightweight.”

-Select one primary keyword by using online keyword research tools like
+Select one primary keyword by using online keyword research tools like,

-The length of your blog is a very important factor for Google to notice you.
-For 2021, the latest findings suggest that the ideal blog length is 1700 to 2400 words, according to Hookagency.com.
+The length of your blog is a significant factor in writing SEO-friendly blogs.
+For 2022, the latest findings suggest that the ideal blog length is 1700 to 2400 words, according to Hookagency.com.

-However, this is debatable and not really a constant.
-So it’s good to research blog length often to ensure that you are not going over or falling short.
-If you’re unsure about how long your blog post should be, type in your keyword in Google, take a look at the top-performing results, and check the average length of the posts.
+However, this is debatable and not a constant.
+So it’s good to research blog length often to ensure you are not going over or falling short.
+If you’re unsure how long your blog post should be, type in your keyword in Google, look at the top-performing results, and check the average length of the posts.
 Try and keep the length of your blog to somewhere within the ballpark.

-It goes without saying that you have to have plagiarism-free content with top-notch grammar.
-On that note, it often gets difficult to use primary keywords without disturbing the syntax of the sentence.
+You have to have plagiarism-free content with top-notch grammar.
+On that note, it often gets difficult to use primary keywords without disturbing the sentence’s syntax.
 It’s okay to tweak some of your keywords for semantic accuracy.

-Tip #3: Understand keyword placement
+3. Understand keyword placement